json0388/ELEC-1005-Assignment2-Group14/README.md

 Version 1.2

--Completed the design of "Warahouse" page
+-Completed the design of "Warehouse" page
 -Completed the design of "Workbar" page